Door readers and access or key cards

 Hold the access card or key card still in front of the door reader keyboard for a few seconds to open the door.

-Lifting a barrier with an access and key card
+Raising a barrier with an access or key card

 Depending on the model of the barrier, hold the access or key card

-- on the point marked on the barrier, which is located either below
+- on the point marked on the barrier unit, which is located either below

 - or in front of the ticket hole.